justinpearson/Batch-YouTube-upload/README.md

 Each line represents a video that may or may not be uploaded.

+- The program `seminar-csv-parse.py` is a test program that reads through the CSV file and makes a Title and Description for each line.
+I pasted its code into `upload_video-many.py` afterward.
 - If 'Video URL' is present, the line is skipped (presumably the video has been already uploaded during a previous run).
-  - See the code for other conditions that skip the line.
+  - See the code for other conditions that skip the line, you'll probably want to modify it for your own application.
 - The 'Talk Video' field is the name of the video.
-Its absolute path is hard-coded in the code, you'll need to change that.
+Its absolute path is hard-coded in the code, you'll need to change this line:
+  - `absfile = os.path.join('/media/justin/ccdc_vid_backup/videos_seminars/',file)`